WB reallocates Pakistan Rs24.27b to buy vaccines

 A notification in this regard has been issued.
 The notification said the lockdown imposed from Tuesday August 3 will continue till August 31.

-Following the review of the deteriorating situation of COVID 19 across the country, the National Command and Operation Centre (NCOC) has taken the decision to re-clamp restrictions in the country.
+Following the review of deteriorating situation of COVID 19 across the country, the National Command and Operation Centre (NCOC) has taken decision to re-clamp restrictions in the country.

 According to the Punjab government’s notification, market business activities will be allowed to operate till 8:00 pm.